lorenzosc/munai/README.md

 The flask application calls the celery tasks using their .delay() method.
 But the celery task has to access the database in order to get the data and register each resource in the FHIR.
 That would lead to a circular import.
 The solution used here is that celery iniates another flask application, in which the routes aren't registered, just to manage it's connection with the database, allowing to read the patients which will be written, and deleting them from the database afterwards.

+The Redis server is implemented with the sole purpose of being a message broker for the Celery tasks.

 ## SNOMED-CT

 Given the sample file provided, the conditions and observations found were mapped to their respective SNOMED-CT code for registering in the FHIR server.
-For a more robust, production environment, it would be better to translate the terms and use the [snomed international API](http://localhost:8080/hapi-fhir-jpaserve) for a more broad registering of observations.
+For a more robust, production environment, it would be better to translate the terms and use the [snomed international API](https://browser.ihtsdotools.org/?) for a more broad registering of observations.
 The current solution is even implemented using an interface, intended to making the extensability with the API integration easier.

 ## API Endpoints